Clubs & Organizations

 Spiritual Life Housing is part of the College’s Theme House program.
 Damer, a co-ed house, provides a Christian atmosphere in which members of the community live according to a covenant that focuses on prayer, Bible study, Christian fellowship, and hospitality to the wider campus community.

 Spring Break Study Abroad: Cross Cultural Christian Mission - a spring semester study abroad class focusing on cross cultural Christian mission will include a travel component in a country such as the Dominican Republic during spring break 2016.
 The experience will include mission work and cultural education.
-Students may apply to be a part of this class in September of 2015.

 Student Government Association